 For her part, Johnson is delighted to sit at breakfast in the summer as the scientists talk in a language that was initially foreign to her but which she’s slowly learning.
 “Listening to them talk about cyanobacteria and coliforms grounds the work very differently than if I were just working in a natural area but without being immersed in the community.”

 Johnson is continuing to work on the original project she honed as part of the Graduate Institute.
-The Eva Luna Project uses literature to jump-start personal story telling by incarcerated women.
+The Eva Luna Project (link no longer active) uses literature to jump-start personal story telling by incarcerated women.
 These stories are then woven into performances that are given both inside and outside prison in an effort to bridge community and prison relationships.
 Alongside that work, Johnson is now arranging burdock leaves on the paths that botanists and biologists walk in July, and creating fantastical mattresses on the frozen expanse of Lake Okoboji.
 And listening.